Leerahh/era5vis/README.md

   ,},
   Where is the code that is being executed when you call era5vis_modellevel?
     era5vis/cli.py
-- Familiarize yourself with the tool.
-Can you understand what the role of each function is? see finalproject_explain.txt
+- $\checkmark$ Familiarize yourself with the tool.
+Can you understand what the role of each function is?
+  see finalproject_explain.txt
 - Can you run the tests successfully?
 Probably not.
 Somewhere in cfg.py, a hard-coded path is pointing to a directory that does not exist on your system.
-- era5vis_modellevel -p z -lvl 500 should work fine and display a page in your browser. $\checkmark$
+- $\checkmark$ era5vis_modellevel -p z -lvl 500 should work fine and display a page in your browser.

 ## Guided exercise: make the package more robust
 - The package currently contains no check whether the user-specified variable, model level, time stamp actually exist in the data file.
 A function definition line has alrady been created in era5.py (function check_data_availability) and a call to this function has already been added to function core.write_html.
 Write the function code to check if variable, model level, and time stamp are in the data file and if not raise an exception.